Anthroposophy in Hawkes Bay

 9 4 + 1 + 4 1+8

-Next bend them with the unpaired one in the middle, at right-angles, and they form a series of squares.
+Next bend the line (with the unpaired one in the middle) at right-angles, so they form a series of squares.

 A line has length, but a square has area.

-One of the great geometrical insights of Pythagoras was about triangles.
+One of the great geometrical insights of Pythagoras was about right-angled triangles.

 Triangles, as the name indicates, have 3 angles between adjacent sides; but they have 3 points (or vertices) and 3 lines (or sides).
 3x3 = 32 = 9.

-Angles can be measured as a portion of a full turn (= 360° or degrees).
+Angles can be measured as a portion of a full turn.
+A turn can be divided into much finer portions: 360° [degrees].

-Anyway, we still use 360° for a full turn, so 180° for a half turn, and 90° for a quarter turn, the corner of a regular square, and 60° for the corner of a regular triangle.
+Anyway, based on this, we still use 360° for a full turn, so 180° for a half turn, and 90° for a quarter turn - the corner of a regular square, and 60° for the corner of a regular triangle, a 1/6th turn.

 So what was it that Pythagoras noticed?

-That the 3 internal angles of a triangled always summed to 180°, the same as only 2 angles of a square.
+That all 3 internal angles of every triangle always summed to 180°, the same as only 2 angles (or half) of a square.

 That is: if one angle of a triangle was a right angle (90°) then the other two angles together must have the same value of 90°.